 The studios for 1-4 persons are located in the garden on the ground floor and open to the courtyard.
-They have double or single beds, shower bathrooms and kitchen corner.
+There are studios for 2, studios for 3 and family studios for 4.
+They can have double or single beds, shower bathrooms and kitchen corners.

 “We stayed in your lovely and charming bed and breakfast.
 With your help we felt at home from day one, We were very happy to stay in a very clean room.
 Every day it was cleaned.
 Also very happy to be able to heat our room during the chilly evenings.